vincentkoc/tiny_qa_benchmark_pp/tools/generator/README.md

 ## How to Run

-The generator script (e.g., `generator.py` or by invoking the package `tinyqabenchmarkpp.generator`) can be run from the command line.
+The generator script (e.g., `generator.py` or by invoking the package `tinyqabenchmarkpp.generate`) can be run from the command line.

 **Important Note on Temperature:** When using OpenAI reasoning models for generation (e.g., `openai/o4-mini`), you need to use `temperature=1.0` as the script has no logic to handle this.
 Default is 0 to encourage reproduceability as detailed in the TQB++ paper (Appendix A.1).